Last Updated on

 In addition to the preheated, hot oven, make sure your vegetables are not crowded on the pan.
 Overcrowding can cause the vegetables to steam, as opposed to roasting.

 To prepare Oven Roasted Asparagus, snap the bottom ends off the spears about an inch from the bottom.
-Often this is where a the whitish end turns green.
+You can also choose to cut off the bottoms with a knife if you prefer.
+Often this is where the whitish end turns green.
 The whitish bottoms can be tough and slightly stringy.

 Place the Asparagus spears on a cookie sheet and drizzle with olive oil.
 Turn to coat them and then sprinkle kosher or sea salt and fresh cracked pepper.

-Roast them in a preheated oven for 10 minutes and your result will be a juicy, tender but still slightly crisp Asparagus Spear.
+Roast them in the preheated oven for 10 minutes and your result will be a juicy, tender but still slightly crisp Asparagus Spear.